qcrivera/openstack-in-one/README.md

 ##Instructions:

 1. Prepare your environment
-*Provision a Ubuntu 14.04 LTS Trusty 64 bit server
+* Provision a Ubuntu 14.04 LTS Trusty 64 bit server
-*In your linux PC add the packacge 'virt-manager'
+* In your linux PC add the packacge 'virt-manager'
 ```
 sudo apt-get install virt-manager
 ```
-*open virt-manager
+* open virt-manager
 ```
 virt-manager --no-fork
 ```
-*add a connection to the host
+* add a connection to the host

-.*safds
+  a- File/Add Connection/Conect to remote host/fill in hostname/click connect

+  b- go to the terminal screen were you started virt manager and type the root password

 2. install some base packages